Magnetization and phase transition induced by circularly polarized laser in quantum magnets: Introduction

-The dynamical phase transition requires a theoretical treatment which goes beyond the linear response theory.
-Floquet theory is becoming a standard theoretical picture for studying quantum systems under periodic driving~\cite{Oka09,Kitagawa11,Lindner11,Tsuji08}.
-Namely, the time-periodicity enables us to cast a time dependent problem into a static effective model governed by the Floquet Hamiltonian.
-This has proved to be a powerful method in the theory of ``Floquet topological insulators"~\cite{Oka09,Kitagawa11,Lindner11}, and has also been applied to many-body problems such as the photo-induced Mott transition~\cite{Tsuji08}.
-We usually have to deal with a Hamiltonian in an infinite-dimensional Floquet matrix form as a penalty for going from the time-dependent problem to a time-independent one.
-We find here, however, a dramatic reduction of the dimension for the Floquet Hamiltonian due to a symmetry by applying the many-body Floquet method to spin systems in circularly polarized laser.
-The reduced model, which we call the ``irreducible Floquet model'', turns out to be a spin system with a static slanted magnetic field.
-The emergence of the laser-induced magnetization can be understood with this static model, which we confirm by comparing exact diagonalization results with iTEBD.
-Since the above discussion is applicable also for more than one dimension, the induction of magnetization is independent of the dimension.
+Dynamical phase transitions require a theoretical treatment that goes beyond the linear-response theory.
+The Floquet theory is becoming a standard picture for studying quantum systems under time-periodic driving~\cite{Oka09,Kitagawa11,Lindner11,Tsuji08}.
+Namely, the time periodicity enables us to cast a time-dependent problem into a static effective model governed by the Floquet Hamiltonian.
+This has proved to be a useful method in the theory of ``Floquet topological insulators''~\cite{Oka09,Kitagawa11,Lindner11}, and has also been applied to many-body problems such as a photoinduced Mott transition~\cite{Tsuji08}.
+We find here that we can map spin systems in a circularly polarized laser onto static effective systems in a {\it slanted} magnetic field using unitary transformation into a rotating frame, or equivalently the Floquet theory.
+The emergence of the laser-induced magnetization can be understood from this static model, which we confirm by comparing exact diagonalization results with iTEBD.
+Since the above discussion is also applicable to systems with spatial dimensions higher than one, they should accommodate the induction of magnetization as well.

-While the magnetization can be induced in any dimensions, one-dimensional antiferromagnet has, quantum mechanically, a special interest.
-The system is known to be gapless if the size of each spin, $S$, is a half-odd-integer, and gapped if $S$ is an integer.
-This is the celebrated Haldane's conjecture~\cite{Haldane83a,Haldane83b}, now established by intensive analytic, numerical, and experimental studies.
-Specifically, the ground state (GS) of $S=1$ spin chain, known as the Haldane phase, is topologically protected by a symmetry~\cite{Pollmann10}, and is characterized by a ``string order parameter.''~\cite{Nijs89} This enables us to demonstrate that the laser-induced non-equilibrium phenomenon we propose here is indeed a phase transition from a state having a topological order into a state with finite magnetization which replaces the topological order.
-As a further indication that the present transition is genuinely a non-equilibrium process, we show that the necessary strength of the magnetic field can be smaller than the static excitation (Haldane) gap, which is not the case with conventional magnetization processes in static magnetic fields.
+While the magnetization can be induced in any dimensions, one-dimensional antiferromagnets have, quantum mechanically, a special interest.
+The system is known to be gapless if the size of each spin $S$ is a half-odd-integer, and gapped if $S$ is an integer.
+This is the celebrated Haldane's conjecture~\cite{Haldane83}, now established by intensive analytic, numerical, and experimental studies.
+Specifically, the groundstate (GS) of $S=1$ spin chain, known as the Haldane phase, is topologically protected by a symmetry~\cite{Pollmann10}, and is characterized by a string order parameter~\cite{Nijs89}.
+We find an interesting relationship between the size of the induced magnetization and the correlation length of the string order correlation function.